FZambia/centrifuge/docs/content/web_interface.rst

 Centrifuge allows to configure channel's settings using namespaces.

-You can create new namespace, configure its settings and after that every channel which belongs to this namespace will have those settings.
+You can create new namespace, configure its settings and after that every channel which belongs to this namespace will have these settings.
 It's flexible and provides a great control over channel behaviour.